outscale/simugreen/README.md

 ## Database 1
 PostgreSQL database.

-It is prefiled by db1/db_init.sql script in.
+It is prefilled by db1/db_init.sql script in.

-For debug you can connect to it via web interface http://<db1_vm_ip>:8080 using these connection parameters:
+For debugging you can connect to it via web interface http://<db1_vm_ip>:8080 using these connection parameters:

 host: postgres
 username: postgres